Anteosaurus: Skull variations and agonistic behaviour

 Holotype (BMNH R3595) skull roof of A. magnificus.
 In this specimen the postfrontal bosses are particularly massive.
 This skull was discovered near Beaufort West in the Western Cape Province.

 The numerous skulls of Anteosaurus show a wide range of variation in cranial proportions and extent of pachyostosis.
 Most specifically the development of the postfrontal "horns" and the frontal boss is particularly variable between specimens.
 Some have both the "horns" and the boss massively pachyostosed, others have well-developed "horns" but a weak or nonexistent boss, and some others have a very weakly developed "horns" and boss.
-Even the heavily pachyostosed specimens show between them some variations.
-Some have "horns" relatively small compared to the boss, while others have postfrontal "horns" very massive.
+Even the heavily pachyostosed specimens have individual variations: some have "horns" relatively small compared to the boss, while others have very massive postfrontal "horns".
 Some of these variations can be attributed to ontogenetic changes.
-In adults specimens the variations of the development of the frontal boss (to very weak to very strong) can be a sexually dimorphic feature, because in dinocephalians the frontal bosses have been implicated in head-butting and pushing behaviour.
+In adults specimens the variations of the development of the frontal boss (to very weak to very strong) may be a sexually dimorphic feature, because in dinocephalians the frontal bosses have been implicated in head-butting and pushing behaviour.

-Various authors have suggested the existence of agonistic behavior in Anteosaurus based on head-butting and/or demonstration involving canines.
-According to Herbert H. Barghusen, Anteosaurus did not use its teeth during intraspecific combat because both animals would be capable of doing severe damage to each other with their massive canines and incisors.
-The alternative head-butting strategy reduced the risk of fatal injuries in both combatants.
+Various authors have suggested the existence of agonistic behavior in Anteosaurus based on head-butting and/or demonstration involving the canines.
+According to Herbert H. Barghusen, Anteosaurus did not use its teeth during intraspecific combat because both animals would be capable of doing severe damage to each other with their massive canines and incisors; the alternative of head-butting would've reduced the risk of fatal injuries in both combatants.
 The contact area of the skull roof during head combat included the most posterior part of the nasal bones, part of the prefrontal, and the entire frontal and postfrontal on either side.
 The thickened and laterally extended postfrontals horn-like bosses reduced the chance of the head of one opponent slipping past the head of the other.